jilion/player.sublimevideo.net/SPECS.md

 #### New package upload

-The app will expose an API / UI for the player team to upload new package versions.
-Each time a new package version is uploaded, the `SiteComponentsGeneratorWorker` worker will be invoked.
+The app will expose an API / UI for the player team to upload new packages.
+Each time a new package version is uploaded, the `PlayerGeneratorWorker` worker will be invoked.

-#### Site components generator worker `SiteComponentsGeneratorWorker`
+#### Site components generator worker `PlayerGeneratorWorker`

 This worker generates several JS files for a site in the following order: